Lance Dickson: Amateur career

 Dickson was born in Fullerton, California, and graduated from Grossmont High School in El Cajon in 1987.
 He was drafted by the Houston Astros in the 37th round (953rd overall) of the 1987 MLB Draft.
 Dickson did not sign with the team, opting to go to college and try to improve his draft prospects.
 He attended the University of Arizona, and in 1989 he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League, where he was named the most valuable pitcher of the league's All-Star Game.
-He was selected in the first round of the 1990 MLB Draft (23rd overall) by the Chicago Cubs, and signed with them seven days later.

 Professional career

+Dickson was selected in the first round of the 1990 Major League Baseball draft (23rd overall) by the Chicago Cubs, and signed with them seven days later.